Daniela Picó

 Daniela Picó Fernández (born 5 July 2008) is a Spanish rhythmic gymnast.
 She represents Spain in international competitions.
+On national level, she is the 2026 Spanish national champion.

 Biography

 In June 2017 Picó took silver in the All-Around, bronze with rope and gold in free-hands at the Spanish Championships.
 Two years later she was crowned 2019 Spanish group champion, also winning silver in the event finals, in the newbie category (10-11 years old) along Blanca Agudo, Ana Silvestre, Paula Torregrosa and Paula Hinojar.

 In 2020 she won silver with hoop and bronze with rope at the first stage of the Spanish clubs championship.
 In August she was called up for a national selection camp.
 In December she took gold with rope and silver with hoop at the second stage of the club championship.
 Days later she won silver in the All-Around at nationals in Valencia among pre juniors.
 She then was named the best promotional athlete at the Juan Agudo Garat Award for local athletes.